mmmaction/performance/README.md

 Performance may not necessarily be the first thing a developer worries about when developing software.
 But as a solution matures the aspect of performance will play its part sooner or later!

 # Non functional requirements
-Non-functionaly requirements (NFRs) are the key drivers in defining and designing a systems architecture.
+Non-functional requirements (NFRs) are the key drivers in defining and designing a systems architecture.
 Performance is one example of such a NFR.
-In our case, where it is about to build a new iot cloud platform and ambition is to serve a growing market (number of iot devices, number of users), performance and scalability plays a key role.
+In our case, where it is about to build a new `iot cloud platform` and ambition is to serve a growing market (number of iot devices, number of users), performance and scalability plays a key role.

 Below is a simplified overview of some aspects of the chosen architecture to enable these NFRs: